BarbossHack/crates-io/README.md

 Welcome to **Crates-io**, the ultimate Rust extension for VSCode!
 Simplify your dependency management with ease while using Cargo.toml for your project.

-## Why fork ?

-The original extension `Crates` is now deprecated and will no longer receive updates or bug fixes.
-This fork adds the long-awaited `Alternate Registries` functionality, and fixes some bugs.

 ## Key Features

 Crates-io offers a range of powerful features to streamline your Rust development workflow: